Make Marketing Suck Less

 The best indicator that your message is indeed working is sales.

-- When people show up on sales calls, are they ready to work with you, and are they just seeing if it's a fit?
+• When prospects show up on calls, are they ready to say yes—just checking if it's the right fit?

 If you answer yes, I have enough sales and getting enough leads, then great news, your message is working the way it should.